 §Services

-Services are persisten endpoints for Pods.
+Services are persistent endpoints for Pods.

 Create a Service using a Selector: